ItsAnass/ItsAnass.github.io/_posts/2021-09-09-CI Pipelines.md

 * (with: dotnet-version: 5.0.x) And ofcourse we have to specify which version of dotnet are we using where I used.

-## Not all Azure Service App plans offer the ability to scale?

-Thats because only 3 tiers support scalability and they are Standard, Premium and Isolated.

 ## References